-- 3. Medical and dental years of instance recorded in price group A must be generated by students in one of the following categories: - a.
+- 3. Medical and dental years of engagement should only be recorded in price group A when students are in one of the following categories: - a.
 Clinical medical students on the final three years of a course (including a graduate-entry course) leading towards first registration as a doctor with the General Medical Council, taken at one of these points: - i.
 After the pre-clinical part of the course. - ii.
 After a free-standing pre-clinical course. - iii.
 As part of an integrated pre-clinical and clinical course. - b.
 Clinical dental students on the final four years of a course (including a graduate-entry course) leading towards first registration as a dentist with General Dental Council, taken at one of these points: - i.
 After the pre-clinical part of the course - ii.
 After a free-standing pre-clinical course - iii.
 As part of an integrated pre-clinical and clinical course. - c.
 Clinical medical (including clinical psychology) and clinical dental postgraduate taught students (other than those on graduate-entry courses leading towards first registration as a doctor or dentist) whose course meets the following three criteria: - i.
 The course bears very high average annual costs of at least £15,000 per full-time equivalent. - ii.
-A substantial proportion of the staff teaching time contributed to the course is provided by medically or dentally qualified, university-funded clinical academic staff who hold honorary contracts with the NHS (this includes general practitioners).
+A substantial proportion of the staff teaching time contributed to the course is provided by medically or dentally qualified, university funded clinical academic staff who hold honorary contracts with the NHS (this includes general practitioners). - iii.
+Nearly all of the course is taught in a clinical environment.
+A clinical environment is one where patients are being treated usually a hospital.
+This does not include settings designed for simulation, for example using models in a simulated environment, or virtual environments where, for example, patients may be seen in real time on screen but are not physically present.

-- iii.
-Nearly all of the course is taught in a clinical environment.53 A clinical environment is one where patients are being treated usually a hospital.
-This does not include settings designed for simulation, for example using models in a simulated environment, or virtual environments where, for example, patients may be seen in real time on screen but are not physically present. - d.
+- d.
 Research students, the focus of whose research is in a clinical environment (as defined in paragraph 3.c.iii. above) and whose lead supervisor is a clinical academic. - 4.
-Students who meet the criteria in paragraph 3 above should have all of their activity for the year of instance attributed to price group A. - 5.
-Where, and only where, a postgraduate course meets the criteria set out in paragraph 3.c. of this annex, the HECoS subject of the course aim should be coded as 100267 (clinical medicine), 100266 (clinical dentistry) or 100494 (clinical psychology) on the appropriate student record.
+Students who meet the criteria in paragraph 3 above should have all of their activity for the year of engagement attributed to price group A. - 5.
+For postgraduate courses, the HECoS subject of the course aim should only be coded as 100267 (clinical medicine), 100266 (clinical dentistry) or 100494 (clinical psychology) on the appropriate student record, where the course meets one of the following criteria: - a.
+It is a graduate-entry medical course that meets the criteria set out in paragraph 3a above. - b.
+It is a graduate-entry dental course that meets the criteria set out in paragraph 3b above. - c.
+It is a postgraduate taught course that meets the criteria set out in paragraph 3c above. - d.
+It is a postgraduate research course that meets the criteria set out in paragraph 3d above.